v9n/axcoto.com/content/notes/append-hash-to-asset-in-hugo.md

 ]
 +++

-Hugo doesn't has a built-in process to put a revision/hash to asset when compile from the theme.
-As the result, the URL statys the same and get cache unless we explicitly trigger force refresh.
-If we can append the hash, we can let's cache forever and imrpvoe site performance.
+Hugo doesn't has a built-in process to append a revision/hash to asset file name when compile from the theme.
+As the result, the URL remains same and is cached in browser unless we explicitly trigger force refresh.
+If we could append the hash, we can let browser caches it forever hence improve site performance.

-This is what I setup to achieve this for [axcoto.com] with a simple bash script.
+This is what I setup to achieve this for [axcoto.com](axcoto.com) with a simple bash script.
 It isn't scale way but it's a good start when we just need to whip up something.

-Our goal: Let's append a md5 hash of file content in CSS.
-Let's say instead of `css/main.css` we now have `css/main-md5-hash-here.css`.
+Our goal: instead of `css/main.css` we now have `css/main-md5-hash-here.css`.

-Add this in a `makefile`:
+I put this in my `makefile`

 ```
 CSS_DIR = public/css
 CSS_FILE = $(CSS_DIR)/main.css
-CSS_REV = main-$(shell md5 -r $(WORKDIR)/$(CSS_FILE) | awk '{print
+CSS_REV = main-$(shell md5 -r $(WORKDIR)/$(CSS_FILE) | awk '{print $$1}').css
-$$1}').css

-server:
-hugo server --servertheme=axcoto --buildDrafts --watch

 asset:
   cp $(CSS_FILE) "$(CSS_DIR)/main-$(shell md5 -r $(CSS_FILE) | awk '{print $$1}').css"